MjolnirEsprit/THRUSH-frontend-2/README.md

 - Use **yarn install**
 - Setting up python venv **cd /AiApi**
   - **py -3 -m venv venv**
-- Installing python packages **pip install flask python-deotenv pandas spotipy sklearn textblob**
+- Installing python packages **pip install flask python-dotenv pandas spotipy sklearn textblob**

-# Requirements For NFT Marketplace Initial Setup
+### Requirements For NFT Marketplace Initial Setup
 - Install NodeJS (works with any node version below 16.5.0)
 - Install Hardhat

 # Setting up the NFT Marketplace
-1. Boot up local development blockchain: npx hardhat node
+# 1. Boot up local development blockchain:
+ npx hardhat node

-2. To test on the local blockchain:
+# 2. To test on the local blockchain:
 - Connect development blockchain accounts to Metamask
 - Copy private key of the addresses and import to Metamask
 - Connect your metamask to hardhat blockchain, network 127.0.0.1:8545.
 - If you have not added hardhat to the list of networks on your metamask, open up a browser, click the fox icon, then click the top center dropdown button that lists all the available networks then click add networks.
 A form should pop up.
 For the "Network Name" field enter "Hardhat".
 For the "New RPC URL" field enter "http://127.0.0.1:8545".
 For the chain ID enter "31337".
 Then click save.

-3. Migrate Smart Contracts
+# 3. Migrate Smart Contracts
 - **npx hardhat run src/backend/scripts/deploy.js --network localhost**

-4. Run Tests
+# 4. Run Tests
 - **npx hardhat test**

-5. Deploy to Ropsten
+# 5. Deploy to Ropsten
 - **cd components/NFTMarketplace/scripts**
 - **npx hardhat run deploy.js --network ropsten**

-6. Launch Frontend
+# 6. Launch Frontend
 - **yarn dev**

 ### You need to have a **keys.json** file with the following variables: